|

 poultry, and egg products are safe, wholesome, and correctly

+labeled and packaged.
 The FSIS is committed to the principles of equal employment

 opportunity (EEO), diversity and inclusion.
 USDA prohibits